 During this initial stay in the city, he would undertake a commission from Cardinal Bilhères-Lagraulas that would become known as his first – and most famous – Pietà (1497), which was even recognized by contemporary commentators for its revolutionary qualities.

 It was during this turn of the century moment that Michelangelo continued to hone his abilities as a draftsman, a quality for which he is still revered today.
-A keen student of physiognomy and proportion, Michelangelo was further fueled in cities like Rome to achieve figural perfection thanks to the wealth of ancient sculpture that could be sourced for study.
+A keen student of physiognomy and proportion, Michelangelo was further fueled in cities like Rome to achieve figural perfection thanks to the wealth of ancient sculptures that could be sourced for study.

 This dedication to meticulous perfection is documented in the myriad drawings that still exist from his hand, but it also led others to criticize his overly muscular figures (Leonardo da Vinci, presumably speaking of Michelangelo, once derided such figures by likening this musculature to a “sack of walnuts”).

-Regardless of attempts to discount his abilities, by the dawn of the sixteenth century Michelangelo was one of the most acclaimed artists of his generation.
+Regardless of attempts to discount his abilities, by the dawn of the sixteenth century, Michelangelo was one of the most acclaimed artists of his generation.
 Moving between the main city centers of Rome and Florence for more than half a century, Michelangelo worked at a feverish pace to complete an incredible amount of work.

 From his unmistakable David for the Palazzo della Signoria in Florence (1501-1504) to the mass of figures assembled in the remarkably complex Sistine Chapel frescoes (ceiling, 1508-1512; Last Judgment altar wall, 1535-1537), Michelangelo revealed his true status as Renaissance man for his ability and his versatility in expressing those talents across media, even into the realm of architecture (which included, among many other projects, his contributions to St. Peter’s Basilica).